GitHubDragonFly/ModbusSlaveSimulation/README.md

 # License
 Licensed under MIT license - see the README.txt file inside the Resources folder.

+# Trademarks
+Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.

 # Useful Resources
 The forum of AdvancedHMI website, which is another open source project that has this app, its Mono version as well as its counterpart Modbus Master: